CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: The CAP Pruning Framework

-The formulation in Equation~(\ref{eq:squared-error-main}) reduces pruning to a sparse regression problem, where the ``input'' is given by \emph{gradients} over calibration samples.
-A related problem arises in the context of one-shot (post-training) pruning~\citep{hubara2021accelerated, frantar-obc}, where the authors solve a related sparse $\ell_2$-fitting problem, but sparse weights are determined relative to the \emph{layer inputs} rather than the \emph{layer gradients}.
-Specifically, the OBC solver~\citep{frantar-obc} observes that, since the loss is quadratic, the row-wise Hessians are independent, and only depend on the layer input.
-Therefore, the method processes rows independently, and zeroes out weights from each row greedily, one-by-one, in increasing order of squared error.
-It then \emph{updates} the remaining weights to reduce the $\ell_2$ error.
+\paragraph{A Fast Solver.} The formulation in Equation~(\ref{eq:squared-error-main}) reduces pruning to a sparse regression problem, where the ``input'' is given by \emph{gradients} over calibration samples.
+A related problem arises in the context of one-shot (post-training) pruning~\citep{hubara2021accelerated, frantar-obc}, where the authors solve a sparse $\ell_2$-fitting problem, but sparse weights are determined relative to the \emph{layer inputs} rather than the \emph{layer gradients}.
+Specifically, the OBC solver~\citep{frantar-obc} utilizes that, due to the quadratic loss, the per-row Hessians are independent of both the weights and each other.
+Thus the solver processes matrix rows sequentially, greedily eliminating weights, one-by-one, in increasing order of squared error while always updating all remaining weights to compensate for weight removal as much as possible.
 This essentially implements the OBS selection and update in Equation~\ref{eq:obs-saliency-update} \emph{exactly}, assuming layer-wise $\ell_2$ loss.
-We build on this strategy to implement our greedy weight-subset selection, with some significant modifications.
+We extend this strategy to efficiently implement our new Fisher-based greedy weight-subset selection.